Jake Scott: Professional career

 Overall, Scott finished his nine seasons with 49 interceptions.
 He made 35 interceptions playing 6 seasons for Miami, making him the Dolphins' all-time leader in that category.
 Scott had 13 fumble recoveries in his career.
 On special teams, he gained 1,357 yards and a touchdown returning punts, and 137 yards on six kickoff returns.
 Scott played for the Redskins the final 3 years of his career.

 While best known for his defensive play, Scott also returned punts.
 In week 10 of his rookie season against the Baltimore Colts, he returned a punt 77 yards for his first and only NFL touchdown.
 He led the NFL in punt return yards in 1971 with 318 and finished top ten in punt returns yards a total of four times over his NFL career.
 He finished his NFL career with 1,357 punt return yards with a 10.4 yards per return average, and an additional 137 kick return yards.
+No player had more interceptions than Scott in the 1970s.

 In the late 1980s, NFL Films named Scott as the Dolphins All-Time Neutralizer sponsored by Tums.
 He was inducted into the Georgia-Florida Hall of Fame in 1998.
 The Professional Football Researchers Association named Scott to the PFRA Hall of Very Good Class of 2007.

 Scott was one of only three living Super Bowl MVPs who did not attend Super Bowl XL, when all previous MVPs were honored prior to the game; the other no-shows were Terry Bradshaw and Joe Montana.
 Scott did attend Super Bowl 50 and was introduced during pre-game festivities.

 Scott was inducted with Bill Stanfill into the Miami Dolphins Honor Roll on November 18, 2010.